 \subsection{Hyper-parameters}

-In this section, we will delve into the specifics of the model parameters.
-Understanding these parameters is key to understanding the workings of the model.
-It is worth noting that the source code for this model is publicly available at \url{https://github.com/luciferkonn/DT_Mem/tree/main}.
-This allows for a deeper understanding of the model's inner workings and may facilitate the replication of its results.
+This section will delve into the specifics of the model parameters.
+Understanding these parameters is key to understanding the model's workings.
+It is worth noting that the source code for this model is publicly available at \url{https://anonymous.4open.science/r/DT-Mem-Submission277/README.md}.
+This allows for a deeper understanding of the model's inner workings and may facilitate replicating its results.